social-protocols/social-protocols.github.io/content/post/the-deliberative-poll/index.md

      style="display: block; margin-left: auto; margin-right: auto; width: 480px" />

 Like a good facilitator, the system recognizes that Alice's comment represents a **reason** not to vote with the majority for Dino's.
-It notices that **nobody in the majority read her comment**, and it reasons that a **coherent judgment** probably requires that somebody do so, and so it notifies them to make sure they do.
+It notices that **nobody in the majority read her comment**, and it reasons that a coherent judgment probably requires that somebody do so, and so it notifies them to make sure they do.

 Suppose that two people respond and change their vote to Taco Tavern.
 Where does the group go to lunch?

 ## The Deliberative Consensus

 The Deliberative Poll will display the **deliberative consensus** next to the overall poll results.
-In our example, the deliberative consensus will be 3:0 in favor of Taco Tavern (Alice plus the two others who changed their vote) -- even though the overall poll results are still 4:3 for Dino's.
+In our example, the deliberative consensus will be 3:0 in favor of Taco Tavern (Alice plus the two others who changed their vote) -- even though the overall poll results were 4:3 for Dino's.

 <img src="deliberative-consensus.png"
      alt="Deliberative Consensus"